jeanschuchardt/terminal-commands/README.md

-# gitCommands
+# git Commands
-<remote> by default is origin but you can have others remotes
+Notes: < remote > by default is origin but you can have others remotes

-Basic Commands
+## Basic Commands

-Add all files  to the index
+Add all files  to the index:

 	git add .
 	git add --all

-add one file to the index
+add one file to the index:

 	git add <name_file>

-commit added files on the local
+commit added files on the local:

 	git commit -m "<message>"

 Create a new branch on the local:
 	git checkout -b <feature_branch_name>

-publish the local branch to remote (if the branch alredy exist on  the remote)
+publish the local branch to remote:
+(if the branch alredy exist on  the remote)

 	git push

 Push a new branch to the remote repository:

 	git push -u <remote> <feature_branch_name>

-push Branch to Another Branch
+push Branch to Another Branch:

 	git push <remote> <local_branch>:<remote_name>

-Get the changes from remote
+Get the changes from remote:

 	git pull
 -------------------------------------------------------------

-Delete remote branch
+Delete remote branch:

 	 git push <remote> --delete <name_branch_remote>

-Delete local branch
+Delete local branch:

 	 git branch -d <name_branch>
 	 git branch -D <name_branch> (Force)

 -------------------------------------------------------------
-Remove file from index
+Remove file from index:

 	git rm --cached <filename>

-Remove file (delete file)
+Remove file (delete file):

 	git rm -f <filename>

 -------------------------------------------------------------

-see the log/histories
+see the log/histories:

 	git log --graph --oneline --decorate --all

 	git log --graph --pretty=oneline --abbrev-commit